LOADOUTA0134/QuickGPT/README.md

 - Markdown support
 - Multiple lines for prompting in Chat Window (e.g. Shift + Enter)
 - Copy messages / Code Blocks
+- Choose the model from a list in the Settings Window
+- Auto Updater
+- Temperature / Max Tokens / ... in Settings Window

 ## Screenshots
 ### Quickly Prompt after pressing your hotkey